Last updated on May 7th, 2019

 For this reason, criminal trespassing cases tend to focus on the issue of whether or not the property owner forbade the accused from entering before the actual trespass took place.

-Finally, note that trespassing is only a misdemeanor if you are unarmed and without criminal intent.
-If the police find evidence of criminal intent, you may instead face much more serious breaking and entering charges.
+Finally, note that trespassing is only a misdemeanor if you are (1) unarmed and (2) without criminal intent.
+If the police find evidence of criminal intent or a firearm, you may instead face much more serious breaking and entering charges.

 Penalties for Criminal Trespassing in Virginia